antoninoLorenzo/kilogger/README.md

 **Help**
 ```
-usage: cli.py [-h] [--output OUTPUT] [--force {0,1}] [--targets TARGETS]
+usage: kilogger.exe [-h] [--output OUTPUT] [--force {0,1}] [--targets TARGETS] [--max-bytes MAX_BYTES]

 options:
   -h, --help            show this help message and exit
   --output OUTPUT       Path for the output log file (ex. ./output.log); defaults to ~/.cache/report.log
   --force {0,1}         0: do not force logger if AV is on.
 1: fuck it
-  --targets TARGETS  Name of target processes (ex. "chrome.exe, firefox.exe"); note: process names should be separated by ", ".
+  --targets TARGETS     Name of target processes (ex. "chrome.exe, firefox.exe"); note: process names should be
+                        separated by ", ".
+  --max-bytes MAX_BYTES
+                        Specify the maximum size fo
 ```

 *PS: if the antivirus is on use:* `--force 1`